Troubleshooting

 In the Device Sync window, click Accept or in the Reconnecting to Device window, click Continue.

-CDO automatically synchronizes the device with the new self-signed certificate.
-You may have to manually refresh the Inventory page to see the device once it's synched.
+Security Cloud Control automatically synchronizes the device with the new self-signed certificate.
+You may have to manually refresh the page to see the device once it's synced.

 Troubleshoot Onboarding Error